richard-stephen/heatmaps/README.md

 This is the first app i have pushed to github.
 The app is deployed to streamlit and is linked to this repo.
-This app is used to create heatmaps for time series data
+This app is used to create heatmaps from time series data